-Have a clear plan of response - under GDPR, individuals are able to exercise their right to be forgotten or request access to the data held on them.
+5. Have a clear plan of response - under GDPR, individuals can exercise their right to be forgotten or request access to the data held on them.
 No matter how complex your supply chain is, these demands must be met within a month.
 Consequently, ensure you have a plan for the chain of communication, including templates for requests and details of who to contact so that you can satisfy such requests within the time frame.

 How we can help